tiendq/SQLiteCpp/README.md

 [![AppVeyor Windows Build status](https://ci.appveyor.com/api/projects/status/github/SRombauts/SQLiteCpp?svg=true)](https://ci.appveyor.com/project/SbastienRombauts/SQLiteCpp "AppVeyor Windows Build status")
 [![Coveralls](https://img.shields.io/coveralls/SRombauts/SQLiteCpp.svg)](https://coveralls.io/github/SRombauts/SQLiteCpp "Coveralls test coverage")

-SQLiteC++ (SQLiteCpp) is a smart and easy to use C++ wrapper for SQLite3.
+SQLiteC++ (SQLiteCpp) is an easy to use modern C++ wrapper for SQLite3 library.
 It offers an encapsulation around the native C APIs of SQLite, with a few intuitive and well documented C++ classes.

 [SQLite](http://www.sqlite.org/about.html) is a C library that implements a serverless transactional SQL database engine.
 It is the most widely deployed SQL database engine in the world.
 All of the code and documentation in SQLite has been dedicated to the public domain by the authors.